-In the United States, there is a mind-blowing amount of medical debt–$81 billion of it as of 2016.
+In the United States, there is a mind-blowing amount of medical debt–$140 billion of it as of 2020.
 Unfortunately, this problem isn't exactly trending in the right direction.

 Over the last decade, patient responsibility has grown significantly, and over one five-year period, from 2012 to 2017, it nearly doubled.
 Things are decidedly not looking up in the medical debt department.

 But there is something surprising about this enormous medical debt issue.
 Most of these unpaid medical bills that get sent to debt collectors aren't exceptionally large.
-In fact, the annual total of unpaid medical debt in collections is less than $1,000 for two-thirds of consumers and these bills are generally smaller than non-medical collection accounts.
-As a reference, for unpaid non-medical collection accounts, the median account is $366, and the average account is $1,000.
-Unpaid medical collections accounts, on the other hand, are even smaller, with a median of $207 and an average of $579.
+In fact, the mean amount of medical debt in collections was $429 per person, of which $311 had accrued during the prior year.

 Beyond this fact, many people with unpaid medical bills can pay them, but other factors impact those medical bills’ actual payment.
 These factors include complicated payment processes, difficulty understanding medical bills, and difficulty remembering and knowing which bills need to be paid.

 These factors indicate that helping people escape medical bill purgatory doesn't always require helping them find more money, but instead simply enabling easier payment, more straightforward bills, and easy bill notification.